bbauska/Anti-Project-2025/README.md

 ✔ Would gut federal dietary guidelines
 ✔ Would eliminate the requirement that GMOs be labeled

-Project 2025 recommended “installing work requirements for food stamps” to reverse the “family crisis” in the U.S. “Furthermore, the next conservative President must understand that using government alone to respond to symptoms of the family crisis is a dead end.
+<p>Project 2025 recommended “installing work requirements for food stamps” to reverse the “family
+crisis” in the U.S. “Furthermore, the next conservative President must understand that using government alone to respond to symptoms of the family crisis is a dead end.
 Federal power must instead be wielded to reverse the crisis and rescue America’s kids from familial breakdown.
 The Conservative Promise includes dozens of specific policies to accomplish this existential task.
 Some are obvious and long- standing goals like eliminating marriage penalties in federal welfare programs and the tax code and installing work requirements for food stamps.”
-[Foreword, Project 2025, accessed 6/24/24] Project 2025 proposes to increase the cost of crop insurance on farmers and reduce aid for farmers to cover the cost of their insurance premiums.
+[Foreword, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 proposes to increase the cost of crop insurance on farmers and reduce aid for
+farmers to cover the cost of their insurance premiums.
 “Reduce the premium subsidy rate for crop insurance.
 On average, taxpayers cover about 60 percent of the premium cost for policies purchased in the federal crop insurance program.
 One of the most widely supported and bipartisan policy reforms is to reduce the premium subsidy that taxpayers are forced to pay.”
-[USDA, Project 2025 accessed 6/24/24]
+[USDA, Project 2025 accessed 6/24/24]</p>

-Project 2025 proposes eliminate some federal meat inspections allowing for state inspected meat to be sold across state lines without federal approval.
+<p>Project 2025 proposes eliminate some federal meat inspections allowing for state inspected meat
+to be sold across state lines without federal approval.
 “The next Administration should ‘promote legislation that would allow state-inspected meat to be sold in interstate commerce.
 These barriers to the sale of meat and poultry from USDA-approved state-inspected facilities should be removed.”
-[USDA, Project 2025, accessed 6/24/24]
+[USDA, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes the Federal Dietary Guidelines.
-“Nutrition and dietary choices are best left to individuals to address their personal needs….
+<p>Project 2025 proposes the Federal Dietary Guidelines.
+“Nutrition and dietary choices are best left to
+individuals to address their personal needs….
 The next Administration should: Work with lawmakers to repeal the Dietary Guidelines.”
-[USDA, Project 2025, accessed 6/24/24]
+[USDA, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes to eliminate the requirement that Genetically Modified Foods be labeled.
+<p>Project 2025 proposes to eliminate the requirement that Genetically Modified Foods be labeled.
 “Repeal the federal labeling mandate.
 The USDA should work with Congress to repeal the federal labeling law, while maintaining federal preemption, and stress that voluntary labeling is allowed.”
-[USDA, Project 2025, accessed 6/24/24]
+[USDA, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Homeland Security</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->